acevezl/shop-shop/README.md

 This project implements REDUX to replace React's Context API.
 The ultimate goal of this project is to implement the minimum amount of change to the React code.

+You can se the final result here: https://shopredux-arnaut.herokuapp.com/ - but keep reading for the full deets of Redux implementation.

 ## Table of Contents
 - [Redux Store](#redux-store)
   - [Table of Contents](#table-of-contents)